saa23/ecommerce-business-insight-dashboard/README.md

 - *Sao Paulo* dominating the contribute by around 30% of total transaction amount in Olist.
 - Overall, the most contributing states are in around Eastern and Southern Brazil such as: *Sao Paulo, Minas Gerais, Rio Grande do Sul, Rio de Janeiro, Parana, and Bahia*.
 This indicates, there is high demand and high purchasing power in Eastern and Southern Brazil.
 Whereas in the Northern Brazil that that is not the case since the total transaction amount is much smaller.

 ## 3.5.
-Transaction Amount by Product
+Transactions by Product Category
 ![total-amount-product](./images/amount-by-product.gif)

 In this section, there are some interactive features to gain insights dynamically to help decide the suitable business strategy related to transaction by product category.